-Implementation of Teaching Awards by the Constituent Institutions l.
-System- W wide Awards 4 A . faculty Each institution should have developed detailed, written procedures for nominating one member annually to receive the Board of Governors Award for Excellence in Teaching.
-2 B .
-Board, The selection of the nominee, who must meet the eligibility criteria established by the shall be made by a campus-wide selection committee.
-3C .
-The name of the institution's nominee, along with convincing supportive evidence (e. a portfolio), must be submitted to the president through the chancellor of the nomination institution by February 1 of each year.
-4 F .
-F. Portfolios must include: • 1.
-A brief written statement which articulates each finalist's teaching philosophy and methods used to achieve educational goals; Copies of peer evaluation of teaching; • 3.
-Statements by colleagues and former students of the instructor who have provided letters of support for the nominee; • 4.
-A copy of the nominee's resume or curriculum vitae; and • 5.
-A current photograph of the nominee. • 6.
-Other materials may be included in the portfolio at the discretion of the campus. • 7.
+Implementation of Teaching Awards by the Constituent Institutions

+I. System-Wwide Awards

+1A.
+Each institution should have developed detailed, written procedures for nominating one faculty member annually to receive the Board of Governors Award for Excellence in Teaching.

+2B.
+The selection of the nominee, who must meet the eligibility criteria established by the Board, shall be made by a campus-wide selection committee.

+\underline{C} .
+The name of the institution's nominee, along with convincing supportive evidence (e.g., a portfolio), must be submitted to the president through the chancellor of the nominating institution by February 1 of each year.

+4F.
+Portfolios must include:

+• 1.
+A brief written statement which articulates each finalist's teaching philosophy and methods used to achieve educational goals;

+• 2.
+Copies of peer evaluation of teaching;

+• 3.
+Statements by colleagues and former students of the instructor who have provided letters of support for the nominee;

+- 4. A copy of the nominee's resume or curriculum vitae; and - 5.
+A current photograph of the nominee.

+• 6.
+Other materials may be included in the portfolio at the discretion of the campus.

+• 7.
 These materials will be returned to the campus after the awards ceremony.

 5E.

-Governors.

-The Board of Governors committee charged with overseeing the Teaching Awards process will review the documentation and recommend the names of recipients to the Board of
+The Board of Governors committee charged with overseeing the Teaching Awards process will review the documentation and recommend the names of recipients to the Board of Governors.

-- 6F.
+6F.
 Once the selection has been made and the recipient of the annual Board of Governors Award for Teaching Excellence has been announced, a summary of the supporting documentation should be made available to all of the campus community.
-(The documentation could be placed in the campus library.) - 7G.
+(The documentation could be placed in the campus library.)

+7G.
 The \$7,50012,500 award paid to a recipient of a Board of Governors Award for Excellence in Teaching must be in addition to, and not in lieu of, any salary increases (for merit or other reasons) to which an individual recipient may be entitled.